 Unlike a regular Plex Media Server you might run on a computer or NAS device, you can’t arbitrarily update the server version.
 Instead, new Plex Media Server updates will be released on Google Play specifically for the NVIDIA SHIELD.
 You would then install the update through the Google Play store just like you would for any other app.

-Note: Plex Media Server won’t show up in searches of the Google Play store.
+Note: Plex Media Server typically won’t show up in searches of the Google Play store.
 But when there’s a new version, it will show up as an available update in Google Play.

 Since Plex Media Server updates are distributed just like normal updates through Google Play, it is not possible to downgrade server versions.